What are content hubs?

 - Asking if there’s a way to solve the problem.

-Visitors who know they have a problem and know what outcome they want, but don’t yet know how to achieve it.
-At this point, their searches might be:
+The prospect knows they have a problem and knows what outcome they want, but they don’t yet know how to achieve it.
+At this point, their searches might be concerned with:

 - Describing the outcome